martinhbramwell/Meteor-CI-Tutorial/UnitTestThePackage/doc/Create_remote_GitHub_repository.md

  - Log in to GitHub and create a project with the exact name ```${PROJECT_NAME}```.
 Don't set any other values.
 We'll do that automatically.
  - Log in to CircleCI and set it to monitor project ```${PROJECT_NAME}``` for rebuilding.

+Some steps are more understandable if you watch the video series mentioned on the Table of Contents page.

 <!-- -->]